zSemper/JsonJei/README.md

 3. [Rendering](docs/entries/rendering.md)

-Even tho the `jei_category` folder is inside the `data` folder structure, the JSONs inside are not affected by the `/reload` command.
+Even though the `jei_category` folder is inside the `data` folder structure, the JSONs inside are not affected by the `/reload` command.
-To reload the categories you have to restart Minecraft.
+To reload the categories, you have to restart Minecraft.

 ## Recipes

-Recipe for the categories are not placed inside the `recipe` folder like normal recipes.
-These custom recipes have to be placed inside the `data/[id]/jei_recipe` folder to be registered by the mod.
-And like normal recipes, custom recipes can also be placed in subfolder inside the `jei_recipe` folder.
+Recipes for the categories are not placed inside the `recipe` folder like normal recipes.
+These custom recipes have to be placed inside the `data/[namespace]/jei_recipe` folder to be registered by the mod.

 [Recipes](docs/entries/recipes.md)

-Like normal recipes, category specific recipes inside the `jei_recipe` can be reloaded be the `/reload` command.
+Like normal recipes, custom recipes can also be placed in subfolder inside the `jei_recipe` folder and can be reloaded using the `/reload` command.

 ---
 ## Example

-Under `docs/example` is a working data and resource pack that can be used as reference alongside the documentation.
+Under `docs/example` is a working data- and resource-pack that can be used as reference alongside the documentation.

 [Example](docs/example)